chop-dbhi/redcap-repeat/README.md

 ### The Basics

-To specify that a field repeats, use the following in the field name coloumn
+To specify that a field repeats, use the following in the field name column:

 \<field\_name\> repeat \<maximum number of times field repeats\> \<Name of Repeat\>

 The \<Name of Repeat\> attribute will be used to construct a question asking the user how many times the field repeats.
 For example